Multiscription announces Unleashd subscription service for free-to-play games

 Publishers joining the service will still be able to offer rewarded ads and in-app purchases.
 Unleashd provides an opportunity to create a host of exclusives for subscribers, including unique power-ups, boosts, in-game items, events, and game content.
 What makes the offer compelling is that subscribers will get these benefits in the game that they are playing at the moment — plus a whole roster of other games on the service.
 Unleashd is signing up more games every week.

-Adding a game to the Unleashd service is very straightforward.
+Adding a game to the Unleashd service is straightforward.
 Developers integrate the lightweight SDK and, with Multiscription’s help, create a unique offer that only subscribers can access.
 Subscribers will be able to easily see all the games on the service in the Unleashd app, where they can also manage their subscription.

 Multiscription was started by game industry veterans Mikkelsen and Martin Walfisz.
 They recognized a lack of multi-publisher subscription service in mobile games long before current services like Apple Arcade were launched.
 Their aim is to reshape the mobile games landscape by bridging the gap between paid and free-to-play mobile games.
 The company has 11 employees.